BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 This document is segmented into three categories.
 They include norms and practices that:

-* MUST be implemented at the codec level (Serialization level),
+* MUST be implemented in the codec (Serialization level),
 * MUST be implemented by developers of specifications dependent on dCBOR (Application level).
 * are acknowledged to fall under the purview of this document, but which are not yet specified (Future work).